The Osbournes

 The Osbournes is an American reality television series featuring the domestic life of English heavy metal singer Ozzy Osbourne and his family— his wife Sharon, their daughter Kelly, and their son Jack.
 The series premiered on MTV on March 5, 2002, and, in its first season, was cited as the most-viewed series ever on MTV.
 The final episode aired on March 21, 2005.

 The Osbournes is considered to be a pioneering reality television series which ushered in an era of shows focusing on celebrity family life.
-The show was developed as a result of the success of the Osbourne family being featured in the September 2000 pilot episode of MTV Cribs — also focusing on celebrities, a new series (Union Jack) premiered in 2003, with Jack Osbourne interviewing famous friends (such a pastor Jack Stahl and Adam Grace), in a parallel series to The Osbournes.
+The show was developed as a result of the success of the Osbourne family being featured in the September 2000 pilot episode of MTV Cribs.

 Overview

 The show was filmed from October 2001 to March 2005, and documents the daily lives of the Osbourne family, primarily in their Beverly Hills home.
 In addition to heavy metal singer Ozzy Osbourne, the show features his wife and manager Sharon, and their children Jack and Kelly.
 The couple's other child, Aimee, declined to participate in the show and publicly criticised her parents for their antics on the show.
 In most family photos shown on the show, she is either absent or blurred.
-The series also followed the family as they dealt with major events such as Sharon's battle with colon cancer, the aftermath of a 2003 ATV accident that nearly killed Ozzy and Kelly's entry into rehab for addiction to painkillers.
-In May 2009, he confirmed in an interview on BBC Radio he was "stoned during the entire filming of The Osbournes" and would not watch the episodes for this reason.
+The series also followed the family as they dealt with major events such as Sharon's battle with colon cancer, the aftermath of a 2003 ATV accident that nearly killed Ozzy, and Kelly's entry into rehab for addiction to painkillers.
+In May 2009, Ozzy confirmed in an interview on BBC Radio he was "stoned during the entire filming of The Osbournes" and would not watch the episodes for this reason.

 Jack and Kelly's friend Robert Marcato made regular appearances on the show; Sharon took him in during the second season after his mother died of cancer.
 While a constant presence in front of the camera, few plots revolved around Robert and he had few lines.
 After the series ended, it was reported that the Osbournes had sent Robert back to Rhode Island to live with his father after spending a week at a psychiatric ward.
-The Osbournes were assumed to have adopted Robert, but Sharon Osbourne has denied this.
+The Osbournes were assumed to have adopted Robert, but Sharon has denied this.
 Another person who makes recurring appearances on the show is Melinda, Sharon's Australian-born executive assistant and nanny, married to Ozzy's former tour manager.
 She is often seen trying to get Jack out of bed while he berates and belittles her, telling her to "get a real job."